 This breach exposed personal information for an estimated 143 million people in the US, Canada and also the UK.
 By exploiting Equifax website’s vulnerability, the hackers were able to acquire names, social security numbers, birth dates, home addresses and even some drivers’ license information.
 In addition, credit card numbers for an estimated 209,000 consumers and certain dispute documents, which included personal identifying information, for approximately 182,000 consumers were accessed, according to the company.

-If you were one of the fewer people whose credit card numbers or dispute documents were exposed, you’ll receive postal mail letting you know you were affected.
-Otherwise, you’ll need to use Equifax’s website to find out if your data was exposed.
+If you were one of the fewer people whose credit card numbers or dispute documents were exposed, you will receive postal mail letting you know you were affected.
+Otherwise, you will need to use the Equifax website to find out if your data was exposed.
 The link to the website is: https://www.equifax.com/personal/?/ .
-If you enroll with Trusted ID through Equinox, it will provide you with a free one-year subscription.
+If you enroll with Trusted ID through Equinox, it will provide you with a free one year subscription.
 Trusted ID is an identity protection company owned by Equifax.
 It is a multi-step process to enroll and could take up to week.
 It does not ask for a credit card number and it will not automatically renew after the free year.

 Personally, I enrolled in Trusted ID.
-It’s a free service to help protect me for a year.
+It is a free service to help protect me for a year.
 I will also be keeping a close eye on my credit report for the next few years looking for hard inquiries and unknown accounts.

 Portions of this blog taken from cnet.com.

 Frankenstein Computers has been taking care of our happy clients since 1999.
 We specialize in IT Support, IT Service, MAC repair, PC Repair, Virus Removal, remote support, web design and much more.

 LifeLock is a viable solution for protecting you from identity theft.
 Click the link below or in the right column on our blog page for a 10% discount and a 30 free trial.